-\begin{remark} Note that the clipping function $\mathrm{Clip}_1$ can be implemented by a simple ReLU network.
-In fact, for any $F>0$,
+\begin{remark} The clipping function can be implemented using a simple ReLU network.
+Specifically,

-Consequently, the space of clipped networks $\Phi(\cdot)$ is a special case of the unclipped network space $\tilde\Phi(\cdot)$.
-Furthermore, to ensure each partial block has outputs in $[0,1]$, we can apply
+where $\zeta(\cdot)$ denotes the ReLU activation.
+Consequently, the clipped network space $\Phi(\cdot)$ is contained in the unrestricted network space $\tilde{\Phi}(\cdot)$.
+Furthermore, to ensure that each partial block of a composite Besov function produces outputs within $[0,1]$, we apply

-With this construction, ReLU networks can approximate composite Besov functions. \end{remark}
+With this construction, ReLU networks are capable of approximating composite Besov functions. \end{remark}

-The following lemma, originally introduced as Theorem 1 in \citet{suzuki_deep_2021}, provides an approximation bound for any $f_0$ in a composite anisotropic Besov space by neural networks.
-Unlike their result, which does not restrict the input dimension of each component, we follow the composite H\"older framework of \citet{schmidt2020nonparametric} and assume that each layer map depends only on a small subset of its inputs.
-By combining this effective low dimensionality constraint with anisotropic smoothness, we can exploit both compositional structure and reduced intrinsic dimension to efficiently approximate functions in high ambient dimensions. \begin{lemma} Suppose that $\tilde{\bfs}^{(1)} > (1/p-1/r)_+$ for some $r > 0$ and $\tilde{\bfs}^{(h)} > 1/p $ for all $h \geq 2$.
-Then, the approximation error on the composite anisotropic Besov space is bounded as
+The following lemma extends Theorem 1 of \citet{suzuki_deep_2021}, which establishes an approximation bound for any $f_0$ in a composite anisotropic Besov space by NNs.
+Unlike their setting, which imposes no restriction on the input dimension of each component, we adopt the composite H\"older framework of \citet{schmidt2020nonparametric} and assume that each layer map depends only on a small subset of its inputs.
+By combining this effective low-dimensionality constraint with anisotropic smoothness, we exploit both compositional structure and reduced intrinsic dimension to efficiently approximate functions in high ambient dimensions. \begin{lemma} Suppose that $\tilde{\bfs}^{(1)} > (1/p-1/r)_+$ for some $r > 0$ and $\tilde{\bfs}^{(h)} > 1/p $ for all $h \ge 2$.
+Then, the approximation error over the composite anisotropic Besov space is bounded as

 where $\tilde{\bfs}^{\ast(h)} = \tilde{\bfs}^{(h)} \prod_{k=h+1}^H \{ (\underline{\bfs}^{(k)} - t^{\ast(k)}/p) \wedge 1 \}$, $\tilde{\bfs}^{\ast} = \min_{h \in [h]} \tilde{\bfs}^{\ast(h)}$ and